Azure/iot-plug-and-play-bridge/pnpbridge/ReadMe.md

 | Linux | :heavy_check_mark: |

 ### Development Pre-Requisites
-* In order to build Private Preview Azure PnP Bridge, you need to join Microsoft Azure team: https://github.com/Azure
+* In order to build Public Preview Azure IoT Plug and Play bridge, you need to join Microsoft Azure team: https://github.com/Azure
 * Ensure CMake (https://cmake.org/download/) and Visual Studio 2017 are installed. **CMake should be in the search PATH.**
 * Download Windows 17763 SDK: https://developer.microsoft.com/en-US/windows/downloads/windows-10-sdk

-### Build the Azure IoT PnP Bridge
+### Build the Azure IoT Plug and Play bridge

-#### Step 1: Get the required dependencies for the Azure PnP Bridge
+#### Step 1: Get the required dependencies for the Azure IoT Plug and Play bridge
 After cloning the Azure PnP Bridge repo to your machine, open the "Developer Command Prompt for VS 2017" and navigate to the directory of the cloned repo:
 ```
 %REPO_DIR%\> cd pnpbridge